dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/consistency-checking.rst

         ------------------------------------
         i p r [Context <onto:_maxCardinality_1_table>]

-Note that we have defined the prefix ``onto`` as ``http://www.ontotext.com/`` in the ``Prefices`` section of the rules file.
+The constraint ``[Context <onto:_maxCardinality_1_table>]`` means that the inferred triples are added to the context (i.e. the named graph) ``http://www.ontotext.com/_maxCardinality_1_table``.
+(Note that we have defined the prefix ``onto`` as ``http://www.ontotext.com/`` in the ``Prefices`` section of the rules file.)
+As the GraphDB documentation on Rules_ explains:

+    If the context is provided, the statements produced as rule consequences are not ‘visible’ during normal query answering.
+Instead, they can only be used as input to this or other rules and only when the rule premise explicitly uses the given context.

 Now, to find out whether a subject belongs to a class with that cardinality on a given property, we only need to match one triple.
 The revised implementation of the rule ``max_cardinality_1_with_deletion_flag`` is as follows:

 ::